A non-profit educational intervention for "math geeks"

 Epsilon Camp is a program of Altus Math, a 501(c)(3) non-profit organization.

-Epsilon Camp is for exceptionally gifted children who love mathematics and who will be from eight to eleven years of age in August 2013.
-Epsilon Camp is directed by George R. Thomas, mathematician, founder of Mathpath and Canada/USA Mathcamp, and is an intellectually rigorous program for young students, taught by mathematicians who enjoy communicating concepts to the young students showing high promise.
+Epsilon Camp is for exceptionally gifted children who love mathematics and who will be at least eight years of age on the starting date of the camp and have not turned twelve years until after the ending date of the camp.
+Epsilon Camp is directed by George R. Thomas, mathematician, founder of MathPath and the Canada/USA Mathcamp, and is an intellectually rigorous program for young students, taught by mathematicians who enjoy communicating concepts to the young students showing high promise.
 The student program is combined with a parent workshop program designed to help parents succeed in nurturing mathematical and social growth in their exceptionally gifted children and plan their educations.
-A unique feature of Epsilon Camp is apartment-style housing on campus for each family; at least one parent must attend with each child, and additional family members are also welcome to stay on campus and to meet other families.
+A unique feature of Epsilon Camp is apartment-style housing on campus for each family; at least one parent must attend with each child.
 Alumni of Epsilon Camp have enjoyed deeper understanding of advanced mathematics and friendships with families who share their interests.

-The third year of Epsilon Camp will include returning students from 2011 and 2012, and new students from around the world, with challenging courses for all.
+The fourth year of Epsilon Camp will include returning students from 2012 and 2013, and new students from around the world, with challenging courses for all.

-Application to Epsilon Camp involves submission of IQ test scores and achievement test scores; see the Eligibility page for more details.
-Applicants who have not taken those tests since turning six (6) years of age would need the time to plan and appear for the tests, so early application is particularly suited to such applicants.
+Application to Epsilon Camp begins with your submission of the Online Application; this is followed later with your submission of Exploration Problems solutions, IQ test scores and achievement test scores; see the Eligibility page for details.
+Applicants who have not taken the IQ tests since turning six (6) years of age would need the time to plan and appear for the tests, so early application is particularly suited to such applicants.